The Coalition for Women's Health Equity's

 Gender and Mental Health: How Bias Affects Women's Mental Health and Treatment*

-A conversation with Mary Giliberti, Chief Executive Officer, National Alliance on Mental Illness (NAMI) and Dr. Jennifer Payne, Director, Women's Mood Disorders Center, Johns Hopkins School of Medicine
+A conversation with Mary Giliberti, CEO, National Alliance on Mental Illness and Dr. Jennifer Payne, Director, Women's Mood Disorders Center, Johns Hopkins School of Medicine

 Dr. Neelum Aggarwal, Co-leader, Rush Alzheimer's Disease Center Clincial Core; Associate Professor, Department of Neurological Sciences, Rush University Medical Center